 The symptoms of celiac disease can be different from person to person and depend in part on a person’s age and the degree of damage to the small intestine.
 Many adults have the disease for a decade or more before they are diagnosed.
 Symptoms may also vary according to the length of time a person was breastfed, the age a person started eating gluten-containing foods, and the amount of gluten-containing foods one eats.

-Another factor that affects a couples changes of conceiving is frequency of intercourse, which could be reduced if ether partner is feeling fatigued or unwell.
+Another factor that affects a couple's chances of conceiving is the frequency of intercourse, which could be reduced if ether partner is feeling fatigued or unwell.
 In fact, a recent study showed that sexual relations occurred less often when one partner had active celiac disease compared with couples in which the partner’s celiac disease was being treated.

 To test for celiac disease, a blood test or intestinal biopsy can be performed.
 The blood test looks for high levels of anti-tissue transglutaminase antibodies (tTGA) or anti-endomysium antibodies (EMA) to diagnose celiac.
 Since the disease is hereditary, people with family members who have the disease should be tested.

-The treatment for celiac is a gluten-free diet which avoids wheat, barley, and rye.
+The treatment for celiac is a gluten-free diet that avoids wheat, barley, and rye.
 Fortunately, there are some gluten-free grains like amaranth, buckwheat, and quinoa that are very nutritious and provide a great source of fiber, protein, calcium, and iron.
-When planning a gluten-free diet, it’s recommended that one meet with a registered dietitian to create a well balanced meal plan which will ensure you receive all the nutrients you need.
+When planning a gluten-free diet, it’s recommended that one meet with a registered dietitian to create a well-balanced meal plan which will ensure you receive all the nutrients you need.

 For couples who may be experiencing symptoms of celiac, diagnosing and treating this manageable disease could not only improve fertility, but also overall well being and quality of life.